CODE OF CONDUCT

 - Acknowledge that the maintaining of good behaviour at Wales High school is a shared responsibility.

-- Arrive punctually to all lesson
+- Arrive punctually to school and to all lessons.

 - All students to work with an excellent attitude to learning (ATL) in all areas at all times.

-- Adhere to the school uniform
+- Adhere to the school uniform policy.

 At Wales we are also proud of our exceptionally high standards of behaviour of all students and at all times.
 The Code of Conduct covers all students on roll at Wales High School and extends beyond the school day and school premises to cover when students are: